 The back of the Nixe is fitted with a removable panel and pressure plate.
-When
+When these are removed, a focusing back or plate holder and film pack adapter may be inserted.

 The new film-holding device simplifies loading and assures perfect alignment, supplying just sufficient tension to keep the film absolutely flat at all times.
 The camera is furnished with a leather case.